cdmuir/website/content/authors/mlkubacki/_index.md

 ---
 # Display name
-title: Ava Jeffery
+title: Kubacki Marnie

 # Username (this should match the folder name)
 authors:
-- amjeffery
+- mlkubacki

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Thesis Student
+role: Undergraduate Researcher

 # Organizations/Affiliations
 organizations: